Garuda Indonesia Flight 865

-Garuda Indonesia Flight 865 (GA/GIA 865) was a scheduled international flight from Fukuoka, Japan, to Jakarta, Indonesia via Bali, Indonesia.
-On 13 June 1996, Flight 865 crashed on its takeoff from runway 16 at Fukuoka Airport.
-Three of the 275 on board suffered fatal injuries in the accident.
+Garuda Indonesia Flight 865 (GA865/GIA865) was a scheduled international flight from Fukuoka, Japan, to Jakarta, Indonesia via Bali, Indonesia.
+On 13 June 1996, Flight 865 crashed on takeoff from runway 16 at Fukuoka Airport.
+Out of the 275 occupants on board, 3 were killed.

 Accident

 Flight 865 was cleared for takeoff from Runway 16.
-Suddenly, the crew of the McDonnell Douglas DC-10-30, Captain Ronald Longdong (42), First Officer Yudhia Putra and Flight Engineer Dwi Prayitno, attempted to abort take-off after the failure of the number 3 (right) engine.
+Suddenly, the crew of the McDonnell Douglas DC-10-30, Captain Ronald Longdong (38), First Officer Yudhia Putra (31) and Flight Engineer Dwi Prayitno (34), attempted to abort take-off after the failure of the number 3 (right) engine.
 The abort occurred at speeds nearing V2, and after rotation of the nose.
-Following the abort, attempts were made to stop the aircraft on the runway by use of brakes, ground spoilers and thrust reversers, but the crew was unable to stop the aircraft within the boundaries of the runway, which exited the airport property.
+Following the abort, attempts were made to stop the aircraft on the runway by use of brakes, ground spoilers and thrust reversers, but the crew was unable to stop the aircraft within the boundaries of the runway, which exited the airport premises.
 The captain stated that he feared that the aircraft might hit buildings or objects if he did not abort the takeoff.